 There are four main events happening in our custody process: deposit, withdrawal, proof-of-reserves, and disaster recovery.
 Before describing them in detail, it is important to know that three main parties are involved:

 Both wallets are comprised of professional-grade hardware security module (HSM) devices, provided by leading manufacturers: currently, Ledger (the most reputable specialized vendor) and CryptoAdvance/Specter (the most technically advanced one).

 HSM devices are used to provide the digital signatures required for a Bitcoin transaction.
-A HSM contains a secure element that perform the signatures using the secret keys without exposing them outside its own boundaries, so preventing the stealing of the keys even if the device is used in an unsecure or compromised environment.
+A HSM device contains a secure element that perform the signatures using the secret keys without exposing them outside its own boundaries, so preventing the stealing of the keys even if the device is used in an unsecure or compromised environment.

-In essence, deposit is very straightforward: the Client moves Bitcoins to an “address” belonging to to the Frozen Wallet and notified to the Client by CheckSig.
+In essence, deposit is very straightforward: the Client moves Bitcoins to an “address” belonging to the Frozen Wallet and notified to the Client by CheckSig.

 The withdrawal process cannot be performed by CheckSig without involving the Federation, to reduce the risk of internal CheckSig wrongdoings.
 At the same time, the Federation cannot initiate a withdrawal process, only CheckSig can.

 The withdrawal consists of two distinct Bitcoin transactions:

 At this stage, Bitcoin can only be moved to a previously approved list of addresses: it is technically impossible to move them to any other arbitrary address and this prevents any chance of Federation agents stealing Bitcoins away from the CheckSig custody.